Ateneo de Zamboanga University: University status

-Around 2009, the Board of Trustees explored the feasibility of opening a law school in Ateneo.
+Around 2009, the Board of Trustees explored the feasibility of opening a law school in the Ateneo.
 Due to a moratorium in place preventing new law schools from being opened in the Philippines, it was decided that the new law school was to be a branch of the Xavier University College of Law.
 A certificate of authority was issued on May 18, 2011, and the Xavier University College of Law – Zamboanga opened in June 2011.
-Legal Education Board members later granted Ateneo a permit to open a law school through an order dated January 13, 2014.
+Legal Education Board members later granted the Ateneo a permit to open a law school through an order dated January 13, 2014.

 Construction started for a new grade school complex that was to be a part of the Kreutz Campus.
 A groundbreaking was held on July 31, 2012, as part of the university's centennial, with construction starting on August 15, 2013.
 The grade school transferred to the new complex after its inauguration on June 15, 2015.

 Brebeuf gym fire and rebuilding

+The aftermath of the 2016 fire, which burned down the entirety of the Brebeuf Gymnasium as well as severely damaging surrounding buildings on campus.

 On July 7, 2016, the historic 67-year-old Brebeuf Gymnasium was burned to the ground; the Sauras, Kostka, and Gonzaga Halls were also damaged from the fire.
+Classes were called off during this time, and there were no reported casualties.
 The Zamboanga City government estimated that the cost of the damages amounted to ₱5 million.
 As part of rebuilding efforts, the Faustino W. Saavedra Building (FWS Building) and the second Multi-Purpose Covered Court were built on the grounds of the former Brebeuf Gym and were inaugurated on December 8, 2018.

 Recent events

 In 2019, Lantaka Hotel, the oldest hotel in Zamboanga, was donated to Ateneo though a donation made by the Walstrom Family and was renamed to the AdZU Lantaka Campus.
 On March 22, 2020, amid COVID-19 lockdowns, it was converted by the city government into a COVID-19 isolation and treatment facility and was temporarily renamed to the Private Hospitals Association of the Philippines (PHAPi–Lantaka) COVID-19 Facility.
 In 2022, as the COVID-19 pandemic saw less cases during the year, it was returned to Ateneo from the city government and reopened on October 10, 2022, with future renovations planned for the campus.

-On June 11, 2024, Ateneo de Manila University School of Law partnered with the AdZU College of Law (now Rosendo U. Castillo, Jr. College of Law) to offer a Masters of Law program in AdZU.
+On June 11, 2024, the Ateneo de Manila University School of Law partnered with the AdZU College of Law (now Rosendo U. Castillo, Jr. College of Law) to offer a Masters of Law program in AdZU.

+On August 18, 2026, a school shooting occurred on the University's junior high campus, leaving twenty-three people injured and two, including the perpetrator dead.

 Academics

-Ateneo offers undergraduate and graduate degree programs through its three colleges and four schools, with most offering science degrees.
+The Ateneo offers undergraduate and graduate degree programs through its three colleges and four schools, with most offering science degrees.